The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Str.md

 * [\Error](./Wiki-Error) - _If array item could not be converted to string._
 #### Returns

-* self - _New string containing a string representation of all the array elements in the same order, with the separator string between each element._
+* static - _New string containing a string representation of all the array elements in the same order, with the separator string between each element._
 #### Examples
 ```php